Uyentruong236/Coding_practice/README.md

 ## Coding practice

-This repository contains python codes from Hackerrank and Coding Bat challenges as well as SQL practice codes from Udemy SQL course.
+This repository contains python and SQL practice codes from Hackerrank challenges, Udemy course and Coding Bat challenges.